JRC1995/Abstractive-Summarization/README.md

 to a fixed length.

-But, the fixed length should be less than or equal to the length of the longest target output so as to not discard any word from any output.
+But, the fixed length should be less than or equal to the length of the longest target output so as to not discard any word from any target-output sample.

-But there might be a few very long target outputs\summaries (say, 50+) whereas most summaries are near about length 10.
+But there may be a few very long target outputs\summaries (say, 50+) whereas most summaries are near about length 10.
 So to fix the length, lots of padding has to be done to most of the summaries just because there are a few long summaries.